 the change event;

-error;
+the error event;

+the major transaction;

 the provision of false or misleading information;

-the contingent project; or
+the contingent project;

-the unforeseen project,
+the unforeseen project or

+the WACC change,

 as the case may be.

 Where the Commission's reconsideration of the CPP was-

-triggered by a catastrophic event, in determining the extent of the amendment to the price-quality path, the Commission will consider the extent to which a GTB has demonstrated that it has reviewed its capital expenditure and operating expenditure plans for the remainder of the regulatory period and made such substitutions as is possible without adversely affecting its ability to meet its quality standards.
+triggered by a catastrophic event, in determining the extent of the amendment to the price-quality path, the Commission will consider the extent to which a GTB has demonstrated that it has reviewed its capital expenditure and operating expenditure plans for the remainder of the regulatory period and made such substitutions as is possible without adversely affecting its ability to meet its quality standards;

 pursuant to the occurrence of an unforeseen project-

-the Commission need not amend the CPP unless the amount of required capex determined by the Commission exceeds 10% of the value of the GTB’s annual revenue in the relevant disclosure year for the purpose of clause 5.7.4(2); and
+the Commission need not amend the CPP unless the amount of required capex and opex determined by the Commission exceeds 10% of the value of the GTB’s annual revenue in the relevant disclosure year for the purpose of clause 5.7.4(2);

 any such amendment may not take effect until the disclosure year in which assets constructed as part of the relevant unforeseen project are forecast to be commissioned; and

 pursuant to the occurrence of a trigger event, any amendment to the CPP may not take effect until the disclosure year in which assets constructed as part of the relevant contingent project are forecast to be commissioned.

+Where the Commission's reconsideration of the price-quality path was triggered by a WACC change, the Commission will for the remaining years of the CPP regulatory period after the WACC change:

+determine the series of maximum allowable revenue after tax in accordance with clause 5.3.4(6) and determine any consequential changes to the forecast allowable revenue for the remaining pricing years corresponding to the CPP regulatory period; and

+for the purpose of (a), use-

+the building blocks allowable revenue before tax calculated in accordance with clause 5.3.2(1);

+the revised WACC in clause 5.3.18(2), including where the WACC is used for present value calculations, and for timing factors in clause 5.3.2(4);

+the forecast CPI for DPP revaluation for the DPP regulatory period referred to in clause 5.7.7(4)(a), to calculate a revised revaluation rate in accordance with the method in clause 5.3.10(4);

+the same input values as applied by the Commission in initially determining the CPP for all other input values in the calculation of building blocks allowable revenue before tax; and

+a revised forecast regulatory taxable income to apply the changes in building blocks allowable revenue before tax resulting from (i) to (iii) in a revised forecast regulatory tax allowance.

 STANDARD PHYSICAL ASSET LIVES